ZellNguyen/translink-app/README.md

 This happens when you search for an invalid route number or a route number that is currently inactive.
 Please make sure your search is valid.

+### Connection Error

+Translink API sometimes responds with an empty res.body object.
+In that case, the app throws a connection error.

 ### 403 HTTP Response

 There may be a case when the app exceeds the restricted amout of requests per day (1000 requests) and result in a 403 HTTP response.
 In that case, you can either wait until the next day or register a new API key for the app.